Wealth Management for Individuals

 - Can you list the number of clients you currently serve, as I expect you to have enough time to give my portfolio the attention it deserves?

-Anytime DCM recommends that a client or prospective client move their assets to DCM from another firm or retirement savings plan, DCM stands to benefit from the future fees that will be earned on that account.
-We control for this conflict by fully disclosing it and by providing a clear explanation to the client or prospect of why we believe it is in their best interest.
+Any time Donaldson Capital Management (DCM) recommends that a client or prospective client move their assets to DCM from another firm or retirement savings plan, DCM stands to benefit from the future fees that will be earned on that account.
+We control this conflict by fully disclosing it and providing a clear explanation to the client or prospect of why we believe it is in their best interest.
 Clients and prospects are free to accept or reject our explanation and can choose any investment advisor they prefer.

 DCM is required annually to file registration forms with the SEC in which potential conflicts of interest must be disclosed.
 This form, known as the ADV Part 2, is publicly available at https://www.adviserinfo.sec.gov/.
 Please refer to the ADV for a complete and up-to-date disclosure of our potential conflicts of interest.